-- 1. A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements or special guardianship order11. - 2.
+- 1. A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order11 including those who appear to the admissions authority to have been in state care outside of England and ceased to be in care as a result of being adopted. - 2.
 Brothers and sisters of pupils attending the school when the pupil starts at the school. - 3.
 Pupils living in the catchment area of the school. - 4.
 On medical grounds, supported by a medical certificate. - 5.
 On the shortest distance, measured in a straight line, between the main entrance12 of the school site and the pupil's home address13, with those living closer to the school being accorded higher priority.